 - The data is now mounted and can be found on your desktop as a disk

 - Open this mounted image to view your data an copy it as required

-Data Recovery in your local area
+Get the best Apple computer repair in your local area

-This article is for educational purposes only, use at your own risk, please contact us to receive professional computer repair service.
+This article is for educational purposes only, use at your own risk, please contact us to receive a professional computer repair service.